Why measure roasted coffee density

 Roasting coffee beans causes a build-up of carbon dioxide gas trapped inside the bean, which is released over time after the roast.
 This is why good coffee bags have a one-way valve that allows carbon dioxide to escape while preventing oxygen from entering.

-You will probably have a very sour coffee if you attempt to use coffee immediately after roasting.
-There is so much CO2 being given off in contact with the hot water that it prevents the water from penetrating and extracting soluble compounds adequately.
+You might get sour coffee if you attempt to use coffee immediately after roasting.
+The theory being there is so much CO2 being given off in contact with the hot water that it prevents the water from penetrating and extracting soluble compounds adequately.
+Pre-infusion and bloom phases are methods to cope with excess CO2.

 The rate of bean degassing varies considerably with the roast level.
 With a very dark roast, which is very porous, the beans degas very quickly and may reach their peak flavor in as little as four days after roasting.